claudiaareneee/GNSSLogReaders/README.md

 # GnssLogReaders
-Gnss Log Readers is a short repo with MATLAB files that read log files from the RinexOn observation and GNSS Logger applications for SNR and CNO.
+Gnss Log Readers is a short repo with MATLAB files that read log files from the RinexOn observation and GNSS Logger applications for SNR and CN0.

 ## Features
 * Use ```runCN0(gnssFile)``` when you want to plot CN0 versus time